 Emergency missions

-Information about these missions appears shortly before departure, and they can have any vertiport as an origin or destination.
+They are point to point missions as food delivery, but information about these missions appears shortly before departure.

 Mission priority

 The missions simulated within the Metropolis 2 project will be assigned three levels of priority: low, medium, and high.
 These will be assigned in equal proportions to the missions.
 Within strategic and tactical conflict prevention and resolution, traffic should be prioritised in function of priority level.
-Emergency vehicles are considered separately, and have priority over all priority levels.
+Emergency vehicles are considered separately and have priority over all priority levels i.e., ultra hight priority level.

 Traffic density

 Five traffic densities will be studied: very low, low, medium, high, and very high.
-These densities are based on the yearly demand of Vienna which was estimated by looking at parcel markets in other parts of Europe. areThese are Pitney Bowes’s annual parcel shipping report (Pitney Bowes, 2020) which covers the more western countries of Europe, and Doole’s paper(Doole, Ellerbroek, & Hoekstra, 2020), which proposes a framework to filter out the potential drone-based parcel market (Doole, Ellerbroek, & Hoekstra, 2020).
+These densities are based on the nominal yearly demand of Vienna which was estimated based on the regression and interpolation analysis of parcel markets in other parts of Europe.
+The features used in regression are: city area and population size, average annual gross salary.
+The parcel market data are taken from Pitney Bowes’s annual parcel shipping report (Pitney Bowes, 2020) which covers the more western countries of Europe.
+Furthermore, framework proposed in (Doole, Ellerbroek, & Hoekstra, 2020) is used to filter out the potential drone-based parcel market scenarios with different density levels.
+Yearly demand is reduced to daily as simple average without taking seasonality into account.

-The total demand was distributed amongst the 23 municipalities of Vienna.
-Several parameters with different weights were used to calculate the demand per hour of the different districts.
-These are surface area, population density (2020), employee per workplace (2018), total number of people employed in workplace (2018), commuter balance index (2018), and annual gross salary (2019) (City of Vienna, 2019) (Statistik Austria, n.d.).
-Table 1 shows the average and maximum expected instantaneous traffic density.
+The total demand was then distributed amongst the 23 municipalities of Vienna using linear regresion.
+Following features i.e., predictors with different weights were used to calculate the demand per hour of the different municipalities: surface area, population density (as measured in 2020), employee per workplace (as measured in 2018), total number of people employed in workplace (as measured in 2018), commuter balance index (as measured in 2018), and annual gross salary (as measured in 2019) (City of Vienna, 2019) (Statistik Austria, n.d.).
+Table 1 shows the average and maximum expected instantaneous traffic density based on estimated traffic demand levels.

 Table 1.
 Average and Maximum instantaneous traffic densities for different traffic scenarios